-- Bill McEntee, Governance Officer, Clifton Diocese, bill.mcentee@cliftondiocese.com - Chris Izuka, Chair of the Board of Directors, chair@newmancatholictrust.com
+- Bill McEntee, Governance Officer, Clifton Diocese bill.mcentee@cliftondiocese.com - Anne Rolls, Chair of the Board of Directors at annerolls@newmancatholictrust.com

-To apply, all applicants are asked to fully complete the safeguarding declaration (form 4), Director nomination/application (form 5), eligibility declaration (form 6) and Director skills audit (form 7) and submit them to the Clifton Diocese.
-Links to these forms are shown on the previous page.
+To apply, all applicants are asked to fully complete the safeguarding declaration (form 4), Director nomination/application (form 5), eligibility declaration (form 6) and Director skills audit (form7).
+All links are shown on previous page and submit to the Clifton Diocese.